Zion on Ice, That’s Nice (and Freezing Cold!)

 Elevation gain: ~700ft

-This lovely, woodsy hike in Kolob Canyon features a creek, 2 historical cabins, and a double, closed “arch” payoff at the end.
+This lovely, woodsy hike in Kolob Canyon features a creek, 2 historical cabins, and a double, closed “arch”, and a seasonal micro slot waterfall.
 (For an open arch hike head up the road to the Kolob Arch Trail.)

 The first cabin you’ll encounter on this hike is the Larson Cabin, the second is the Fife Cabin—both were built by homesteaders around 1930.